Singled Out: The Reveal

-Immediately after The Picker makes their choice, if they chose the "IRL" contestant, they would simply be matched together.
-However, if The Picker chose the "URL" contestant, they would then reveal themselves (in which they were backstage the entire time catfish or otherwise).
-If the "URL" contestant was not a catfish, they would be matched together as if they chose the "IRL" contestant.
-If the "URL" contestant is a catfish, The Picker usually is unhappy about this, however they can still decide to accept the catfish regardless.
+If the Picker chose the IRL contestant, they are simply matched together.
+However, if The Picker chose the URL contestant, they reveal themselves, and the Picker and the audience learn if they were genuine or a catfish.
+If the URL contestant was real, they are matched together as if they chose the IRL contestant.
+If the URL contestant is a catfish, The Picker usually is unhappy about this, however they can still decide to accept the catfish regardless.